Infectious mononucleosis: Observation

-Splenomegaly is a common symptom of infectious mononucleosis and health care providers may consider using abdominal ultrasonography to get insight into the enlargement of a person's spleen.
-However, because spleen size varies greatly, ultrasonography is not a valid technique for assessing spleen enlargement and should not be used in typical circumstances or to make routine decisions about fitness for playing sports.
+Splenomegaly is a common symptom of infectious mononucleosis, and healthcare providers may consider using abdominal ultrasonography to get insight into the enlargement of a person's spleen.
+However, because spleen size varies greatly, ultrasonography is not a valid technique for assessing spleen enlargement.
+It should not be used in typical circumstances or to make routine decisions about fitness for playing sports.

 Prognosis

 Serious complications are uncommon, occurring in less than 5% of cases: